-Eligible costs under this category are those incurred to permanently replace, restore, and enhance the equipment and infrastructure to deliver energy and telecommunications utility services.
-Where appropriate and cost effective, infrastructure restoration using current technology will likely exceed the service quality and/or capacity of the pre-September 11, 2001 systems being restored.
-Technology advances over the past two decades have brought significant improvements in utility infrastructure capacity and capabilities, particularly in telecommunications.
-In certain cases, restoration of permanent service in Lower Manhattan will reasonably entail the replacement of some infrastructure with more modern or resilient technology options.
-These options may improve the system by increasing capacity, service quality and/or public safety as compared to September 10, 2001 levels, at a marginally higher cost than that of prior generations of equipment or other options.
-Alternatively, companies may desire to implement significant infrastructure improvements at a greater than marginally higher cost.
+Eligible costs under this category were those incurred to permanently replace, restore, and enhance the equipment and infrastructure to deliver energy and telecommunications utility services.
+Where appropriate and cost effective, infrastructure restoration using current technology exceeded the service quality and/or capacity of the pre-September 11, 2001 systems that were restored.
+Technology advances over the past two decades have brought significant infrastructure capacity and capabilities, improvements in utility particularly in telecommunications.
+In certain cases, restoration of permanent service in Lower Manhattan reasonably entailed the replacement of some infrastructure with more modern or resilient technology options.
+These options improved the system by increasing capacity, service quality and/or public safety as compared to September 10, 2001 levels, at a marginally higher cost than that of prior generations of equipment or other options.
+Alternatively, companies implemented significant infrastructure improvements at a greater than marginally higher cost.

-Expenditures under this category will be reimbursed at 75% of incurred costs, subject to availability of funds, with the exception of street-related work coordinated with the City as provided under Program Coordination, in which case the reimbursement will be up to 100%.
+Expenditures under this category were reimbursed at 75% of incurred costs, subject to availability of funds, with the exception of street-related work coordinated with the City as provided under Program Coordination, in which case the reimbursement will be up to 100%.

-Category 2 funding awards will be based on the following criteria:
+Category 2 funding awards were based on the following criteria:

-- (1) The extent to which the investment reflects the needs of local government and the business community regarding utility infrastructure in Lower Manhattan through: a. increased resiliency of utility service; - b. increased capacity of utility service; and - c. other benefits of technology and advanced utility infrastructure. - (2) The scope of the project proposal given the amount of funding requested.
+- (1) The extent to which the investment reflected the needs of local government and the business community regarding utility infrastructure in Lower Manhattan through: - a. increased resiliency of utility service; - b. increased capacity of utility service; and - c. other benefits of technology and advanced utility infrastructure. - (2) The scope of the project proposal given the amount of funding requested.